 - It’s essential for baby’s growth.
 Fetal development occurs through cell division.
 Every time a cell divides and gives rise to a new cell, 75% or more of the new cell’s volume has to be filled with water.
 By the time a baby grows to full term, about a trillion cell divisions will have taken place.¹ That’s a pretty significant increase in water demand.
 In short, growth depends on the availability of water.

 - It improves nutrient delivery to the baby.
 Staying hydrated helps the body absorb and transport vitamins, minerals, and hormones to the blood cells, and in turn, the placenta.

 - It helps prevent birth defects: During the first trimester of pregnancy — when the baby’s critical brain and organ development are occurring — it is very important for the mother to avoid getting overheated, as maternal body temperatures over 102°F have been associated with an increase in birth defects.
 One of the ways the mother’s body naturally protects against overheating is by sweating more, and sweating requires hydration.
-If she’s dehydrated, she’s at greater risk of becoming overheated.
+If you’re dehydrated, you’re at greater risk of becoming overheated.

 - It can help alleviate nausea, indigestion, heartburn, and constipation: Some researchers say that morning sickness is a thirst signal of both mother and fetus.² Indigestion, heartburn, and constipation are also common during pregnancy because hormonal changes loosen the walls of the intestines, making digestion more difficult.
 However, drinking water improves digestion, so can reduce these issues.
 For best results, drink more water in between meals, and less with meals.